AlaM-01/backend-developer-task/README.md

+## Solution:
+Please see the solution.md file for details.
+Note: test files (.spec) have been commented out — uncomment their contents and run npm test to execute them.

+## Task description:
 # Blue Ribbon Egypt - Backend Developer Task

 Blue Ribbon is established with a sense of mission to create inspirational communities that harness the positive power of collective good.